browser-use/awesome-prompts/README.md

 2. Price, square footage, and price per sqft (if available)
 3. Number of beds, baths, and property highlights
 4. Description summary (1–2 sentences max)
-5. Direct link to the listing and any virtual tour
+5. Direct link to the listing
 Output the results in a proper report format of each property.
+Give report of atleast 3 properties.
 Prioritize properties with recent listings, discounts, or high photo counts.

 ```